isabella232/katacoda-scenarios-8/basic-data-modeling/step4.md

-After we saw how to use multiple column partition and clustering keys, let's see what happens if we want to use different sorting orders.
+After seeing how to use multiple column partition and clustering keys, let's see what happens if we want to use different sorting orders.

 ## Clustering Key Sorting Order

 By default, sorting is based on the natural order of the clustering columns.
-If as we previously saw, the clustering key is the "time" column, the rows would be sorted by ascending order.
+If, as we previously saw, the clustering key is the "time" column, the rows would be sorted by ascending order.
 What if our query is to find the heart rate by pet_chip_id and time, but that we want to look at the ten most recent records?
 In that case, we can reverse the order: